absmach/supermq-docs/docs/authorization.md

 `Thing` represents a device (or applications) connected to Magistrala that uses the platform for message exchange with other `things`.

-`Channel` as a message conduit between things connected to it.
-It serves as message topic that can be consumed by all of the things connected to it.
+`Channel` is a message conduit between things connected to it.
+It serves as a message topic that can be consumed by all of the things connected to it.
 Things can publish or subscribe to the Channel.

 Thing and Channel can be connected to multiple channels using the following API.